Quick acting pizza shop employees save co-worker’s life

 He looks forward to getting back to work at the pizza shop and to work at his full-time job of being a professor at Kent State and having a second chance to spend time with his loved ones.

 “I’ve got children and grandchildren.
-I want to see them grow up,” Gaybesbloom said.
+I want to see them grow up,” Gaynesbloom said.

 New Philadelphia City Council is also expected to honor trio at an upcoming city council meeting.